Vilka284/RandomRunner/README.md

 # RandomRunner
-Training planner (Google maps API, Weather API)
+Planner (Google maps API, Weather API)

+Training planner - try your chance and every day run new distance to the random place.
+Check weather, distance and burned calories instantly.